-TTP399 is an orally administered, small molecule, liver-selective glucokinase activator ("GKA") in development as a new potential OAD for the treatment of type 1 diabetes.
+TTP399 is an orally administered, small molecule, liver-selective glucokinase activator ("GKA") in development as an adjunctive therapy to insulin for the treatment of type 1 diabetes.
 TTP399 has a novel mechanism of action: liver-selective activation of GK that seeks to provide intensive glycemic control and a reduction in the risk of hypoglycemia.
 Our trials for TTP399 to date suggest that our liver-selective approach to GK activation has the potential to avoid the tolerability issues associated with other GKAs, such as activation of GK in the pancreas, stimulation of insulin secretion independent of glucose, hypoglycemia, increased lipids, and liver toxicity.
 Based on data from Phase 1 and 2 trials to date, we believe that TTP399, if approved, has the potential to be a first-in-class OAD due to its liver-selectivity and novel mechanism of action.
 We have completed ten Phase 1 and three Phase 2 clinical trials of TTP399, one of which was six months in duration.
+In our

-In our Phase 1 and 2 clinical trials, TTP399 was well tolerated with negligible incidence of hypoglycemia in the T2D studies and a significant reduction of hypoglycemia observed in the Phase 2 study in T1D.
+Phase 1 and 2 clinical trials, TTP399 was well tolerated with negligible incidence of hypoglycemia in the type 2 diabetes studies and a significant reduction of hypoglycemia observed in the Phase 2 study in type 1 diabetes.